TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Abstract

 \section{Abstract}

-Always-on sensors are increasingly expected to embark a variety of tiny neural networks and to continuously perform inference on time-series of the data they sense.
-In order to fit lifetime and energy consumption requirements when operating on battery, such hardware uses microcontrollers (MCUs) with tiny memory budget e.g., 128kB of RAM.
-In this context, optimizing data flows across neural network layers becomes crucial.
-In this paper, we introduce \methodName, a new framework and novel algorithms we designed to drastically reduce the RAM footprint required by inference using various tiny ML models for sensor data time-series on typical microcontroller hardware.
-We publish the implementation of \methodName as open source, and we perform reproducible benchmarks on hardware.
-We show that \methodName can save more than 60\% of RAM usage and eliminate up to 90 \% of redundant compute on overlapping sliding window inputs.
+Examples of embedded intelligence include a wide variety of tiny neural networks used on-board wireless sensors and actuators, which are expected to continuously perform inference on time-series of the data they sense.
+In order to fit lifetime and energy consumption requirements when operating on battery, such hardware is exclusively based on microcontroller with as little memory as possible, e.g., 128 kB of RAM.
+In this context, optimizing data flows during inference across neural network layers becomes crucial.
+In this paper, we introduce a new framework, \methodName, and novel algorithms we designed to drastically reduce the RAM budget required by inference using various neural network models for sensor data time-series on typical microcontroller hardware.
+We publish the implementation of \methodName as open source, and we perform reproducible benchmarks on common microcontroller hardware (Arm Cortex-M).
+We show that \methodName can save up to 90\% of RAM usage with equal compute latency compared to prior work (StreamiNNC) on overlapping sliding window inputs.